·

 verb “leaf”

-leaf; he leafs; past leafed, part. leafed; ger. leafing
+infinitive leaf; he leafs; past tense leafed; past part. leafed; ger. leafing

 1. when a plant starts to grow leaves